Zdravko93/mortgage-calculator-app/README.md

 - CSS custom properties
 - Flexbox
 - Mobile-first workflow
+- GSAP for smooth animations

 ### What I learned

 - Improved my skills in code refactoring.
 - Developed a better sense of estimating project timelines.
+- Integrated smooth, interactive animations using GSAP, enhancing the user experience.
+This included animations on page load, as well as when a calculation is made.
+Additionally, the Author section is also animated, providing a more dynamic feel to the page.

 ## Author

 - Github - [Zdravko](https://github.com/Zdravko93)